QBobWatson/ipe2tikz/README.md

   careful to create the group object near the origin.
 Text objects have a well-defined "position", so that is used as the origin.

++ If coordinate axes have been defined and *Export complete document* is unset, the origin for the coordinate system will be used as TikZ's origin.

 ### Styles and options

 Most options are exported symbolically, hopefully in the way one would expect.